ppy/osu-wiki/wiki/History_of_osu!/2015/en.md

 The first ever edition of osu!weekly was released on 13 March 2015.
 Written by [Tasha](https://osu.ppy.sh/users/1031958), osu!weekly positioned itself as "a weekly news digest covering the latest happenings of the game and its community" [[2]][r].

 The first ever osu!
 Beatmap Blueprint stickers were added to the [osu!store](https://osu.ppy.sh/store/listing) on 20 March 2015.
 The stickers came in two packs of 8.5" x 11" custom sticker sheets featuring elements such hit circles, combo counters, sliders, and much more [[3]][r].
 In celebration of the launch, a contest was run to see who could make the best [beatmaps](/wiki/Beatmap) using the stickers, with a first place prize of an osu! tablet and osu! sticker sets 1 and 2.
-Despite this, no actual follow-up towards this contest was ever publicly announced, thus it is presumed that the contest was cancelled [[3,4]][r]. <!--official verification needed; price needed-->
+Despite this, the contest was cancelled due to a lack of submissions, and no follow-up regarding this was ever publicly stated at the time [[3,4]][r]. <!--price needed-->

 [Wii Remote](https://en.wikipedia.org/wiki/Wii_Remote "Wikipedia") support was added for [osu!taiko](/wiki/Game_mode/osu!taiko) on 26 March 2015 [[5]][r]. <!--changelog entry missing-->